Functorial invariants for chaos topology from data: Algebra of directed paths

+where $\bar{E}^*$ denotes the set of all finite ordered sequences of Poincaré edges in $\mathcal{T}$.
 Given a directed path $p$, the operator $\mathcal{P}(p)$ returns the ordered list of joining directed edges along $p$, in the order induced by the path, discarding all other directed edges.
 Thus, operationally, $\mathcal{P}$ contracts a directed path onto the Poincaré edges it traverses.
 For directed cycles, this sequence is understood up to cyclic rotation.
+The \emph{path templex} associated with a templex $\mathcal{T}$ is the algebraic structure